 b.
-The CWO3 promotion selection board will apply an all-fully-qualified standard.
-Accordingly, the CWO3 board's report shall replace the certification required by reference (a), Appendix B, paragraph 1.c.(6) with the following: The officers recommended for promotion are, in the opinion of the majority of the members of the board, fully qualified to meet the needs of the Navy among those officers whose names were provided to the boards.
+The active component and reserve CWO2/CWO3 promotion selection boards will apply an all-fully-qualified standard.
+Accordingly, the CWO2/CWO3 boards' report shall replace the certification required by reference (a), Appendix B, paragraph 1.c.(6) with the following: The officers recommended for promotion are, in the opinion of the majority of the members of the board, fully qualified to meet the needs of the Navy among those officers whose names were provided to the boards.